 How Seed to Supper is administered

-Organizations and Master Gardener programs in Oregon are welcome to apply to become an official Seed to Supper Provider.
+Organizations and Master Gardener programs in Oregon are welcome to apply in Fall of 2023 to become an official Seed to Supper Provider.
 When you become a Seed to Supper Provider, you receive:

 - Access to the digital PDF copies of the Seed to Supper program course book;